-Swollen lymph nodes under the arm and/or above the collarbone
+Swollen lymph nodes under the arm or above the collarbone

 Breast pain or tenderness

-IBC is most often diagnosed with a physical exam by your doctor.
+IBC is most often diagnosed with a physical exam by your healthcare provider.
 Certain tests will also be done.
 These confirm a diagnosis and help with staging.
-With staging, the cancer is classified according to how much there is and where it has spread.
-Staging helps the doctors plan treatment.
-IBC is classified as either stage III or stage IV breast cancer.
-This is because it’s usually advanced (has spread beyond the breast) by the time it’s found.
+Staging is the process of finding out how much cancer there is and where it has spread.
+Staging helps the healthcare team plan treatment.
+IBC is classified as either stage III or stage IV breast cancer on a 0 to IV scale.
+This is because it has usually spread beyond the breast (advanced) by the time it’s found.

 Tests that may be done include:

 Mammogram.
 This type of X-ray creates pictures of the inside of the breast.

 Ultrasound.
 This test uses sound waves to create images of the inside of the breast.

 CT or MRI.
 These imaging tests create detailed images of the inside of the breast.
 A CT uses X-rays.
 An MRI uses magnets and radio waves.